Connect with others who understand.

 What Causes Heavy Arms in MS?

-Heavy arms associated with MS are usually a result of muscle weakness — one of the condition’s common symptoms.
-Muscle weakness can be caused by a number of factors, including lack of use, nerve damage, fatigue, or an oncoming flare-up.
+Heavy arms associated with MS are usually a result of muscle weakness — one of the condition’s most common signs.
+Muscle weakness can have various causes, including lack of use, nerve damage, or fatigue.
+It could even be a new symptom due to a flare-up.

 MS is an autoimmune disease that causes damage to the myelin sheath — the protective coating around nerves in the central nervous system (the spinal cord and brain) — and the nerve fibers themselves.
 This damage is referred to as demyelination.
-It causes areas of damage (known as lesions) to form on the nerves.
+It causes lesions (areas of damage) to form on the nerves.

 In people with MS, the immune system’s attacks on the central nervous system affect the way the muscles work.
 These attacks can cause weakness (including in the arms), stiffness, spasms, pain, and lack of coordination.
 As a result of this demyelination, people with MS can also experience vision problems (like blurry vision or loss of vision), bladder problems, or bowel problems (including incontinence).